AiursoftWeb/CppRunner/README.md

 ## Run with AI agent

 CppRunner can be used as a MCP server for AI agents.
-It supports most of the MCP clients like `Cursor`, `mcpo` and `Claude`.
+It supports most of the MCP clients like `Cursor` and `mcpo`.

 To add this as a MCP server, you can adjust your `config.json` as: